+Port Clinton is a somewhat ethnically-diverse city.
 The people who call Port Clinton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Clinton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Port Clinton include Irish, English, Italian, and Polish.
+Important ancestries of people in Port Clinton include German, Irish, English, Polish, and French.